Resolved velocity profiles of galactic winds at Cosmic Noon: Sample and spectroscopic data

 \subsection{Systemic Redshifts}

 Systemic redshifts are needed to characterize ISM kinematics with respect to the stars.
 Table~\ref{tab:redshifts} lists the redshifts for galaxies in our sample, which span $z = 1.6$--3.5, along with the type of features used for these measurements.
 In most cases, the systemic redshift is based on stellar photospheric absorption lines with a typical uncertainty of $\leq 30 \kms$.
 In some cases where suitable stellar features are not reliably measured (e.g., CSWA19), we use nebular \ion{C}{3}] or \ion{O}{3}] emission lines to establish the redshift.
 Photospheric absorption or nebular emission lines are available for 18 of the targets in our sample.
-For 2 targets (AGEL231935+115016, AGEL014106-171324) where none of these features are securely measured, we estimate the systemic redshift from the ISM absorption lines themselves in the following way: we find the velocity corresponding to the maximum covering fraction and then apply an offset of +169 \kms\ (i.e. $z_{sys} = z_{Cf,max}+ 169 \kms/c$).
-This offset is essential, as the maximum covering fraction does not trace the systemic velocity \citep[e.g.,][]{steidel2010,tj2013}.
-We obtain this value of 169~\kms\ as the median offset between the systemic and velocity centroid from the 18 galaxies in the sample with robust systemic redshifts.
+For 2 targets (AGEL231935+115016, AGEL014106-171324) where none of these features are securely measured, we estimate the systemic redshift from the ISM absorption lines themselves in the following way: we find the velocity corresponding to the maximum covering fraction and then apply an offset of $+172\pm19$ \kms\ (i.e. $z_{sys} = z_{Cf,max}+ 172 \kms/c \pm 19 \kms/c$).
+This offset value is derived as the median difference and sample standard deviation between the systemic and $z_{Cf,max}$ from the 18 galaxies in the sample with robust systemic redshifts.
+The offset between systemic and ISM absorption velocities in our sample is comparable to measurements from non-lensed galaxies at similar redshifts \citep[e.g.,][]{steidel2010,tj2013}.